-When you think of 14.1 the mind conjours up images of the greats, Mosconi, Greenleaf & Crane.
+When you think of 14.1 the mind conjurs up images of the greats, Mosconi, Greenleaf, and Crane.
 Dreams of machine gun-like hundred ball runs, and fierce defensive battles taking place on the expansive green felted battlefield.
 This was THE game!
 This was 14.1!!

 14.1 is a call pocket game, where the players must call the ball and pocket only.
 You may shoot any ball you like, in any order that you like.
 Players receive one point per ball pocketed, and usually race to a designated score of 100-150 points (but you can choose any goal you like).
 Fouls in this game result in a loss of 1 point per penalty with a 15 point additional loss on 3 consecutive fouls.
 This is not a ball in hand game.
 When a player fouls the cue ball remains in position, unless the cue ball is pocketed or leaves the table, the incoming player may then place it anywhere behind the head string.

 Hopefully you are now entranced in the hypnotic lure of the great game of 14.1.
-Don’t forget to tune in and check out the live stream, or stop by in person and witness first hand, the some of the greatest practitioners of this time honored game at the World Tournament of 14.1, Held August 4th-9th at Steinway Billiards Café.
-I will be participating in the prestigious event and will be reporting to the Pool Dawg readers about my first experience at the 74th annual World Championships.
+Don't forget to tune in and check out the live stream, or stop by in person and witness first hand, the some of the greatest practitioners of this time honored game at the World Tournament of 14.1, held August 4th-9th at Steinway Billiards Cafe.
+I will be participating in the prestigious event and will be reporting to the Pool Dawg readers about my first experience in the 74th annual World Championships.